-Only single-shot side lock or flintlock muzzleloading rifles of .38 caliber or larger, single-shot side lock or flintlock muzzleloading pistols of .38 caliber or larger, long bows and recurve bows are legal during the Mountaineer Heritage season.
+Only single-shot side lock or flintlock muzzleloading rifles with iron sights of .38 caliber or larger, single-shot side lock or flintlock muzzleloading pistols with iron sights of .38 caliber or larger, long bows and recurve bows are legal during the Mountaineer Heritage season.
 Telescopic sights are not permitted.
-In-line muzzleloaders and a firearm that has been converted into a muzzleloader by use of a plug, or a double-barreled or swivel-barreled muzzleloader is illegal for hunting deer and bear during this season.
+In-line muzzleloaders and a firearm that has been converted into a muzzleloader by use of a plug, or a double-barreled or swivel-barreled muzzleloader is illegal for hunting deer, bear and turkey during this season.